Please click here for the Covid-19 annex to the SEND Information Report.

 The statutory assessment process is the responsibility of the Local Authority through the Statutory Assessment and Resourcing Team.
 Further information available via the county council website.

-- If the matter is not resolved you should speak to the head of subject or pastoral leader
+- If the matter is not resolved you should speak to the head of subject or pastoral leader (see contact details on the academy website)

 - Listen to any concerns you may have